Donald Lewis Sparks

+and Hagler Fellow in the Hagler Institute for Advanced Study at Texas A&M University.

 Biography

 Sparks received a B.S. in Agronomy in 1975 and an M.S. in Soil Science in 1976 from the University of Kentucky, Lexington, Kentucky, and a Ph.D. in Soil Science in 1979 from Virginia Polytechnic Institute and State University, Blacksburg, Virginia.

 Sparks was president of the Soil Science Society of America (SSSA) in 2000, and the International Union of Soil Sciences from 2002-2006.
 For three years he chaired the U.S. National Committee for Soil Sciences, which advises the National Academy of Sciences.